emberjs/guides/source/localizable/tutorial/subroutes.md

 ## Linking to a Specific Rental

 Now that we can load pages for individual rentals, we'll add a link (using the `link-to` helper) within our `rental-listing` component to navigate to individual pages.
+Here, the `link-to` helper takes the route name and the rental model object as arguments.
-Passing the `rental` model object to the link to will allow it to serialize the rental ID to the URL.
+When you pass an object as second argument into the `link-to` block helper, it will by default [serialize](http://emberjs.com/api/classes/Ember.Route.html#method_serialize) the object to the ID of the model into the URL.
+Alternately, you may just pass `rental.id` for clarity.

 Clicking on the title will load the detail page for that rental.

 ```app/templates/components/rental-listing.hbs{+6}